What is Rotary?

 Just click the “Attend Meeting” button in the navigation.

 Applying to Join

-(1) you should read and watch the content on the current week’s meeting page,
+- Read and watch content on the current week’s meeting page

-(3) you should leave a comment using the Disqus system at the bottom.
+- Leave a comment using Disqus at the bottom

 - Members are expected to attend weekly in order to stay informed on what is happening with our club.
 One is required to attend at least half the time, but given the flexibility of our eclub system, we believe that your goal should be to attend every week, and make up any missed meetings appropriately.